Stanko/Stanko.github.io/content/blog/2022-06-20-introducing-keen-npm-package-boilerplate.md

 I add these features when I need them on project basis.

-Hopefully, you'll find keen useful and customize it to your needs.
+Hopefully, you'll find keen useful and customize it to your own needs.
 If you do, please let me know!